Florian-Thake/TeaScript-Cpp-Library/README.md

 std::cout << "result: " << res.PrintValue() << std::endl;
 ```

-The last example shows how to use a C++ callback function from the script
+The next example shows how to use a C++ callback function from the script
 ```cpp
 // TeaScript includes
 #include "teascript/Engine.hpp"